 In short, professing Christians who believe that somehow the lawlessness of sexual addiction will somehow be overlooked because God is using them in some way, need to examine Matthew 7:21-23 carefully.
 There is still time now to repent of habitual sin and allow the Lord to bring them into a true relationship with Him.
 Waiting for the Judgment to find out if their works are ample evidence that they should be allowed into the kingdom of heaven would be absolutely foolish.
 Rather than hearing the Savior say, “Well done, good and faithful servant,” the last words they will hear Him speak are, “I never knew you; depart from Me, you who practice lawlessness.”

-Dustin Renz is a graduate of Pure Life Ministries.
-He is currently the Associate Pastor of Kettering Assembly of God in Ohio.
-He has a passion to see the Body of Christ awaken, mature and arise to its full potential in these last days.
+Dustin Renz is a graduate of Pure Life Ministries and currently the Associate Pastor of Kettering Assembly of God in Ohio.
+He is the founder of Make Way Ministries and the author of Pile of Masks: Exposing Christian Hypocrisy.
+Dustin has a passion to see the Body of Christ awaken, mature and arise to its full potential in these last days.

 Copyright © 2016 by Pure Life Ministries.
 Permission is granted to use, copy, distribute, or retransmit information or materials on this page, so long as proper acknowledgment is given to Pure Life Ministries as the source of the materials, and no modifications are made to such material.